The 20 Best Paramyotonia Congenita Doctors Near Me in Maryland, US

 English, Farsi

 Neurologist Payam Mohassel specializes in myopathies, muscular dystrophies, and other hereditary neuromuscular disorders and is the co-director of the Johns Hopkins Myositis Center.
 Dr. Mohassel obtained his medical degree from the Johns Hopkins University School of Medicine, where he remained for a medical internship, residency training in neurology, and clinical fellowship training in neuromuscular medicine.
 He then joined the National Institute of Neurological Disorders and Stroke Neurogenetics branch as a clinical research fellow.
 Dr. Mohassel’s research focuses on translational studies on neuromuscular disorders, and it spans gene discovery efforts, mechanistic studies to identify therapeutic targets, and early phase interventional clinical trials.
 Dr. Mohassel is rated as an Experienced provider by MediFind in the treatment of Paramyotonia Congenita.
-His top areas of expertise are Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Primary Lateral Sclerosis, Hereditary Sensory Neuropathy Type 1 (HSN1), and Hereditary Sensory and Autonomic Neuropathy Type 2.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Primary Lateral Sclerosis, Hereditary Sensory Neuropathy Type 1 (HSN1), and Hereditary Sensory and Autonomic Neuropathy Type 2.
+Dr. Mohassel is board certified in American Board Of Psychiatry And Neurology.

 Experienced in Paramyotonia Congenita